kc0bfv/autophugo/README.md

 * `breadcrumb_use_title` - if true, breadcrumbs (the path-like display at the bottom) will use page titles instead of paths
 * `filename_as_phototitle` - if true, a humanized form of the filename will be used as the phototitle (default false)
 * `images_downloadable` - if true, images have a download button (default true)
-* `sort_by_weight` - resources are sorted by weights which are specified explicitly in the page bundle resource (default false)

 Additionally, `Author.name` and `Author.email` in the site config will display as the author and webmaster email.